Dewan Shamsul Abedin

 Dewan Shamsul Abedin is a Bangladeshi politician.
-He is the descendant of the Hason Raja (ex-grandson).
 From Sunamganj-3 constituency, he was elected Member of Parliament for Bangladesh Nationalist Party in the Second National Parliament Election of 1979.

 Birth and early life

 Dewan Shamsul Abedin was born in Sunamganj district of Sylhet division.

 Political life

 Dewan Shamsul Abedin is a leader of the Bangladesh Nationalist Party.
 From Sunamganj-3 constituency, he was elected Member of Parliament for Bangladesh Nationalist Party in the Second National Parliament Election of 1979.